dotnet/docs/includes/core-changes/aspnetcore/3.0/responsecaching-pubternal-to-internal.md

 ### Make "pubternal" types in ResponseCaching internal

+In ASP.NET Core 3.0, "pubternal" types in `ResponseCaching` have been changed to `internal`.

+In addition, default implementations of `IResponseCachingPolicyProvider` and `IResponseCachingKeyProvider` are no longer added to services as part of the `AddResponseCaching` method.

+#### Change description

 In ASP.NET Core, "pubternal" types are declared as `public` but reside in a namespace suffixed with `.Internal`.
 While these types are public, they have no support policy and are subject to breaking changes.
-Unfortunately, accidental use of these types has been common, resulting in breaking changes to these projects and limiting our ability to maintain the framework.
+Unfortunately, accidental use of these types has been common, resulting in breaking changes to these projects and limiting the ability to maintain the framework.

-In ASP.NET Core 3.0, "pubternal" types in ResponseCaching have been changed to `internal`.

-In addition, default implementations of `IResponseCachingPolicyProvider` and `IResponseCachingKeyProvider` are no longer added to services as part of the `AddResponseCaching` method.

 #### Version introduced